Lansbridge University

-Lansbridge University was a state-approved and an accredited private, for-profit distance education university with offices in Fredericton, New Brunswick, and formerly in British Columbia.
+Lansbridge University was an accredited private, for-profit distance education university with offices in Fredericton, New Brunswick, and formerly in British Columbia.

 Lansbridge University was a degree granting research university in Canada that offered doctoral degrees (doctorate) e.g. Doctor of Business Administration (DBA), Doctor of Philosophy (PhD), Master of Business Administration (MBA), master's degrees and undergraduate degrees by distance learning and on-campus.

 Lansbridge NB

 Founded in 1991 by Learnsoft Corporation (which was later purchased by Kingston Education Group in 2001), the university provided online graduate-level education.
 Though owned by the same parent company, Lansbridge University is "a distinct legal entity and separately regulated from LUC Education (BC)".

 Based out of Fredericton, New Brunswick, the university offered MBA, DBA, and Executive level MBA/DBA programs, taught by a faculty of graduate-level professors.
 The university was granted national accreditation in the United States in 2005 by the Distance Education and Training Council (DETC), which tailored in particular to US military personnel; active duty, guard and reserve-component, civilian military employees, military retirees, their eligible family members and military veterans.

 On August 20, 2010, Lansbridge received the result of a protracted government review of their institution and that under the Degree Granting Act of the Province of New Brunswick, Lansbridge University can no longer grant MBA, DBA or Executive programs.
 This came as a result failing the province's board that reviews all universities.

 According to the Maritime Provinces Higher Education Commission, the MBA, PhD and other degrees awarded by Lansbridge University prior to December 31, 2010, are fully recognized and supported by the New Brunswick Department of Post-Secondary Education, Training and Labour.